8 Array Formulas

 array

-: the array to sort.sort_index
+: The array to sort.sort_index

 8.5.5 SORTBY